stereobooster/stereobooster.com/content/posts/accidental-complexity-why-we-do-it-to-ourselves/index.md

 In response, AWS decided to fork ElasticSearch.
 And the title of the article where they said it is ["Stepping up for a truly open source Elasticsearch"](https://aws.amazon.com/blogs/opensource/stepping-up-for-a-truly-open-source-elasticsearch/).

-AWS, while you at it, maybe you will opensource API gateway as well?
+AWS, while you at it, maybe you will opensource API Gateway as well?
 So I could read the source code instead of poking.
 So I could run it locally instead of waiting for deployments for 15 minutes.

 ## PS

 This is just one story.
 I'm sure you have a lot of the same stories.
-Why do we it to ourselves?
+Why do we do it to ourselves?
 Sigh.